 We didn’t upgrade our hotel room to include breakfast so by 8am on Sunday we were out and about wandering the streets of the city.
 The city centre was so quiet at this time as the shops, cafes and tourist attractions didn’t open until 10am, but we were able to find a Greggs bakery that had opened early enough for us to get some breakfast.
 We took our croissants to Princes Street Gardens and enjoyed them on a bench in the park, with a view of the spectacular Edinburgh Castle.
 After 9 we walked up to the castle via a slightly quieter side road and we were at the castle gates a little bit before the 9:30 opening.
 When we arrived I thought that we’d been a little bit too keen getting there so early, but seeing the crowds at the castle at 11am made me relieved that we’d got there for opening.
 I was also pleased that we’d booked the tickets in advance as there was a long line of people wanting to buy tickets on the day.

 The Thistle Stop Cafe was where we ended up at lunchtime, mainly because of the authentic Scottish name.
-We both ordered toasties at the cafe which arrived very quickly, making our lunch a ‘whistle stop’ on the Edinburgh tour.
+We both ordered toasties at the cafe which arrived very quickly, making our lunch a whistle stop on our tour of Edinburgh.

 After a brief bit of Harry Potter education, we went for a long walk out to The Meadows and the University of Edinburgh.
 On one of the main streets leading to the university we found some movie fandom shops, which were full of of unique film merchandise and comics.
-If only we’d have taken hold luggage with us to Edinburgh, I could have bought lots of the Disney bits in one of the stores.
+If only we’d taken hold luggage with us and had more room to take some shopping home!

-Our last touristy thing we did in the city was go to Jenners: a 180-year-old department store that has a cafe overlooking Princes Street Gardens.
+The last touristy thing that we did was go to Jenners: a 180-year-old department store that has a cafe overlooking Princes Street Gardens.
 My Mum went to Jenners when she was little so I felt as if I’d taken a walk in her footsteps when we stopped there for a scone in the afternoon.
-Jenner’s felt so nostalgic and old, reminding me very much of Mr Selfridge and the glamour of classic department stores.
+Jenners felt so nostalgic and old, reminding me very much of Mr Selfridge and the glamour of classic department stores.

 When it was time to have dinner in the evening we stopped at Las Iguanas on George Street.
 We had nachos and quesadillas for starters, followed by a veggie enchilada (me) and a rack of ribs (Stuart) as main courses.
 Las Iguanas had such a fun atmosphere; I wish they would open a branch in Canterbury.